djagerif/comfort2mqtt/DOCS.md

 Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
 It has been developed on 64-bit Alpine Linux, other platforms remain untested and it's not clear if it will work or not.

-⚠️ This add-on requires initial configuration to connect with Home Assistant and your Comfort system e.g. Comfort II Ultra Alarm system.
+⚠️ This add-on requires initial configuration to connect with Home Assistant and your Comfort system e.g. Comfort II ULTRA Alarm system.

 ## MQTT